CSE237SP2022/project-gary_jacqueline_sherry_yubo/README.md

 Choose an action from the following list:

- 1. add book from file --(Input the path of the target documents.
-The documents should include the information of a book.
-The program will read the document and check if there is correct information.)
+ 1. add book from file --(Input the path of the target file.
+The file should include the information of a book.
+The program will read the content of the file and check if there is correct information.)

  2. add book from input --(Input the information of a book manually to add a book into the system.)

- 3. add borrower from file --(Input the path of the target documents.
-The documents should include the information of a borrower.
-The program will read the document and check if there is correct information.)
+ 3. add borrower from file --(Input the path of the target file.
+The file should include the information of a book.
+The program will read the content of the file and check if there is correct information.)

  4. add borrower from input --(Input the information of a borrower manually to add a borrower into the system.)